-Put a tray of cheese straws out at any time of the day and we can guarantee they’ll be gone in a flash.
-Utterly moreish, these flaky, cheesy nibbles use Lancashire cheese but if you don’t have any, a good mature Cheddar or even Stilton would work.
-The key is picking a really full-flavoured fromage.
-The addition of smoked paprika pepper gives these cheese straws a twist but if the flavour isn’t one for you, you could switch it out for herbs or coarse black pepper.
+Put a tray of cheese straws out at any time of the day and we can guarantee they'll be gone in a flash.
+Utterly moreish, these flaky, cheesy nibbles use Lancashire cheese but if you don't have any, a good mature Cheddar or even Stilton would work.
+The key is picking a really full-flavoured cheese.
+The addition of smoked paprika pepper gives them a twist but if the flavour isn't one for you, you could switch it out for herbs or coarse black pepper.

 - 100g plain flour